frontity/step-by-step-tutorial/tutorial/README.md

 # Frontity step-by-step tutorial

----
----
+{% hint style="info" %}

-> ## Oops, you're here by mistake!
+## Oops, you're here by mistake!

-> This tutorial is still a work on progress.
+This tutorial is still a work on progress.
 Much of it is still incomplete, and what does already exist is liable to change.

-> If you want an introductory guide to Frontity please follow [this tutorial](https://github.com/frontity-demos/2020-06-jsnation-workshop) until the one here is completed and published.
+If you want an introductory guide to Frontity please follow [this tutorial](https://github.com/frontity-demos/2020-06-jsnation-workshop) until the one here is completed and published.

----
----
+{% endhint %}

 ## Welcome to the Frontity step-by-step tutorial